Preparing your quilt for longarm quilting

 A few things to remember if you are going to use a longarm quilter:

-• Iron your quilt top and backing; remove any stray threads so they don't show under light fabrics.
+- Iron your quilt top; remove any stray threads so they don't show under light fabrics.

-• When packing up your quilt for postage I would strongly suggest wrapping it in some sort of protective covering, just in case it is comes into contact with anything wet on its postal journey.
-I would also suggest putting your address details inside the packaging as well as writing them on the outside - just in case something goes astray.
+- When packing up your quilt for postage I strongly suggest wrapping it in some sort of protective covering, just in case it is comes into contact with anything wet on its postal journey.
+I would suggest putting your address details inside the packaging as well as writing them on the outside - just in case something goes astray.
+I would also suggest that you do NOT use black bin bags.
+If your package goes astray, someone finding a black bin bag will automatically think it is rubbish - use white bin bags instead.

 Backing Fabric